NewcastleRSE/microEMG-software/README.md

 - If you ran the installation instructions outside of a virtual environment, poetry will have created one for you when you ran `poetry install`, however it won't have activated it automatically.
 You can activate the virtual environment with `poetry shell` and exit this with the command `exit`.
 Outside of this virtual environment you will not have the required installed dependencies so this can be a cause of errors.

-- For linux users an error has been noted when trying to run the GUI where the QT platform plugin fails to load.
+- For Linux users, an error has been noted when trying to run the GUI where the QT platform plugin fails to load.
 [This thread](https://stackoverflow.com/questions/77725761/from-6-5-0-xcb-cursor0-or-libxcb-cursor0-is-needed-to-load-the-qt-xcb-platform) proposes a solution that worked in our testing, to install libxcb-cursor-dev.

 ## Usage